-Excitatory and inhibitory interactions can occur virtually anywhere in the brain.
-However, the basal ganglia should play the most important role in these synaptic interactions for the following reasons.
-Because of multiple inhibitions and direct, indirect, hyperdirect pathways linking basal ganglia to cortex, winner-take-all computations can best be implemented in basal ganglia [43,44].
-Furthermore, RPEs are largely computed in basal ganglia [45], making these nuclei the ideal focal point for RPE-based loop comparison and selection.
+hemispheres, should play the most important role in these synaptic interactions for the following reasons: (1) multiple inhibitions and direct, indirect, as well as hyperdirect pathways link basal ganglia to cortex; therefore, winner-take-all computations can best be implemented in basal ganglia [43,44].
+(2) RPEs are largely computed in basal ganglia [45], making these nuclei the ideal focal point for the comparison and selection of loops carrying the smallest RPEs.

 So far, we have discussed a relatively simplified model that is amenable to clearly delineate the theory.
 The reality of the brain is nevertheless more intricate.
 Several brain areas are likely interacting to orchestrate an efficient search and ensure convergence to task-relevant low-dimensional manifolds.
-Prefrontal, sensorimotor, hippocampal cortices, as well as cerebellum, thalamus, and basal ganglia all make loops.
+Prefrontal, sensorimotor, hippocampal cortices, as well as cerebellum, thalamus, and basal ganglia all share recurrent connections.
 Above this automatic machinery, what is the role of higher cognitive functions?
 How can they further accelerate learning computations?
 Metacognition, attention and memory synchronize abstract representations in prefrontal cortex (PFC) or hippocampal formation (HPC) with concrete representations in sensorimotor areas.
-Recurrent connections between these regions connect reinforcement learning mechanisms with representational and abstraction engines that makes for an ideal candidate circuitry (Fig. 2).
+Recurrent connections between these cortico-striatal regions connect reinforcement learning mechanisms with representational and abstraction engines that makes for an ideal candidate circuitry (Figure 2).

 Dopamine inputs to the HPC ensure that learned or partially learned rules are conceptualized and stored in memory [46].
 But HPC function stretches far beyond memories, and one influential idea is that it plays a key role in building cognitive maps for spatial [47] and conceptual navigation [28].
-HPC neurons functionality probably extends so that they take the role of predictive units extracting structure and low-dimensional bases of the world [48,49].
+HPC neurons functionality probably extends so that they take the role of predictive units extracting structure and low-dimensional bases of the world [48,49°].
 These discoveries are in line with a recent proposal that during decision making, inferable state-to-state transitions represented in the cortex keep track of the evolving hidden space to accelerate learning [50,51].
-More specifically, the PFC is thought to hold an exclusive position along the hierarchy of representations as the substrate forging meta-representations [11,31] and abstraction processes [10,52,53].
-Furthermore, the PFC oscillatory frequencies act as mediators of abstraction: the synchronization frequency helps demix the abstraction level encoded in different regions of the PFC [54].
-In fact, this is not only the case for the PFC; oscillatory frequencies effectively form communication channels throughout the brain [54-56].
+More specifically, the PFC is thought to hold an exclusive position along the hierarchy of representations as the substrate forging meta-representations [11°,31] and abstraction processes [10,52,53].
+Furthermore, the PFC oscillatory frequencies act as mediators of abstraction: the synchronization frequency helps shuffle the abstraction level encoded in different regions of the PFC [54°].
+In fact, this extends well beyond the PFC; oscillatory frequencies effectively form communication channels throughout the brain [54°,55-57].

-At the neuronal level, representing distributions of stochastic variables in population activities is a mechanism for finding serial correlations between meta-representations and RPE.
-The cortex could perform probabilistic inference on such distributions either by sampling over neural populations [57], or by weighting correlations between neurons [58].
+At the neuronal level, one way to discover correlations between meta-representations and RPEs is to characterize these representations as statistical distributions in neural population activities.
+The cortex could perform probabilistic inference on such distributions either by sampling over neural populations [58], or by weighting correlations between neurons [59].